101 Ultimate Weight Loss Tips for Summer 2020

-Invite a friend to join you at the gym.
+Invite a friend to join you for a workout.

-Want to make your time at the gym more enjoyable and lose more weight?
+Want to make your time exercising more enjoyable and lose more weight?
 All it takes is teaming up with a friend.
 In one 2015 study published in the British Journal of Health Psychology, researchers at the University of Aberdeen discovered that working out with a new exercise partner increased the amount of exercise people engaged in.

 However, this doesn't mean you have to enlist a drill sergeant to bark orders at you to get results.
 On the contrary, the researchers found that having an emotionally supportive workout partner further increased the amount of exercise study subjects got.

 Want to improve the outcome of your workouts?
 Try treating yourself to some personal training sessions—even if its virtual session to stay safe from the coronavirus.
 Research published in 2003 in the Journal of Sports Science & Medicine discovered that personal training both motivated study subjects and improved their exercise performance.
 Though personal training appears to be out of most people's budgets, many gyms will offer discounted group sessions or even free training with a new membership, so don't be afraid to inquire.